matrix-org/matrix-spec-proposals/proposals/3905-appservice-only-interested-in-local-users.md

 ---

-To avoid confusion, please note that the `rooms` and `aliases` namesapces are not affected.
+To avoid confusion, please note that the `rooms` and `aliases` namespaces are not affected.
 You can still match whatever rooms and aliases to listen to all events that occur in them.